-Mariah Carey Ascribes Bipolar Disorder To Childhood Identity Crisis,Says Tommy Mottola Marriage ‘Wounded’ Her
+Mariah Carey Ascribes Bipolar Disorder To Childhood Identity Crisis, Says Tommy Mottola Marriage ‘Wounded’ Her

 “I wasn’t excited about having to talk about these details of my life.
 I wasn’t thrilled.
 But, what you’re saying to me about other people finding some kind of strength from that is the most important thing.”

-As for Carey’s decision to go public about suffering from bipolar disorder she said while she’s glad it’s helping others, she did it for herself.
+As for Carey’s decision to go public about suffering from bipolar disorder, she said while she’s glad it’s helping others, she did it for herself.
 “I wanted to be more free to be who I am,” she said.